Institution of Occupational Safety and Health

-The Institution of Occupational Safety and Health (IOSH) is a global organisation for health and safety professionals, based in UK.
+The Institution of Occupational Safety and Health (IOSH) is a global organisation for health and safety professionals, based in the UK.

 Structure

 IOSH is the chartered professional body for health and safety in the workplace.
 It acts as a champion, supporter, adviser, advocate and trainer for those who protect the safety, health and wellbeing of others.

 IOSH has around 48,000 members, from over 130 countries.
 This includes an extensive trainer network who deliver well known courses including Leading Safely, Managing Safely and Working Safely.
 Over 179,000 delegates attended IOSH training courses in 2016.

 History

 IOSH was founded in 1945 when the Institution of Industrial Safety Officers (IISO) was formed as a division of the Royal Society for the Prevention of Accidents (RoSPA).
 The Institution gained its charitable status in 1962 and continues to operate as a not-for-profit organisation.

 In 1981, the IISO was renamed as the Institution of Occupational Safety and Health (IOSH), and in 2002 was awarded a Royal Charter.
 From 2005, IOSH began awarding Chartered Safety and Health Practitioner status to recognise individual professionalism and commitment to continued learning and development.

 In 2011 along with other health and safety bodies in the UK, IOSH developed the Occupational Safety & Health Consultants Register (OSHCR) to raise awareness and promote the use of certified health and safety consultants in the workplace.